Thanksgiving Break: Residence halls close at noon Wednesday, Nov. 22, 2017 and reopen at

 and Spring Breaks, all campus housing is closed.
 Students living in campus residence halls

-must complete the Break Housing Form in order to stay in their residence; the $30 daily rate for
+must complete the Break Housing Form (updated and available in late September) in order to stay in their residence; the $30 daily rate for

 the dates staying in campus housing over the break is charged to the student’s